commaai/eon-neos-builder/devices/eon/README.md

 4. Build new system image with compiled packages.
 Make sure EON is still connected for this step. `STAGE2=1 ./build_system.sh`
 5. Flash again and test `sudo ./flash.sh`
 6. ./prepare_ota.sh

+Building the NEOS setup apk requires the android sdk and `ANDROID_HOME` to point to it.